bitcathedrals/cf_config/README.md

 def build_statement(self, actions, resources=[], permission="Allow", deny_other=False, **extra_args):
 ```

 Statements are policy statements constructed with actions which is a single action, or multiple actions in an array.
 Resources is an array of the resources affected by this policy.
-Permission defaults to allow. deny_other automatically creates a inverse DENY policy for security best practices.
+Permission defaults to allow. deny_other automatically creates an inverse DENY policy for security best practices.

 Extra args can be given such as principal.